paskino/mephoto/ROADMAP.md

 If the application is running on the local machine, no permission checking should be performed (basic standard file system permission however will of course apply).
 If the application is deployed on a production Internet accessible webserver then a complex logic of permission checking should be applied.
-Since it is probably hard to auto-detect the different cases in a Node.js app, this should be a configuration parameter (or environment variable) to establish that (eg. LOCAL_ENV=true, LOCAL_ENV=false).
+Since it is probably hard to auto-detect the different cases in a Node.js app, this should be a configuration parameter (or environment variable) to establish that (eg. `LOCAL_ENV=true`, `LOCAL_ENV=false`).
 In such case, what should be the default?

 Permissions should be defined on the following entities:
 - entire website